UMFcourses/UMFcourses.github.io/_pages/Photosynthesis_course.md

 Upon completing the course, the student should be able to plan their own photophysiology investigation, and perform multiple types of photosynthetic analyses on different sample types.

 ## Accommodation
-You will be housed in the Umeå Marine Sciences Centre Hostel which just around the bay from Umeå Marine Sciences Centre More details on the hostel can be found here: [UMF hostel](https://www.umu.se/en/umea-marine-sciences-centre/about-umf/eat-and-sleep/)
+You will be housed in the Umeå Marine Sciences Centre Hostel which is just around the bay from Umeå Marine Sciences Centre More details on the hostel can be found here: [UMF hostel](https://www.umu.se/en/umea-marine-sciences-centre/about-umf/eat-and-sleep/)

 ## Visa information
 Many countries do not require a visa for a short visit to Sweden.
 Please check requirements here: [Immigration website](https://www.migrationsverket.se/en/you-want-to-apply/visiting-sweden.html)